 The progress that we have seen in the past two years in digital health is immense and we are seeing an acceleration of the momentum that will lead to a much more efficient, streamlined and accessible healthcare system that Australia and the world need.
 But let me start from the beginning and share Coviu’s story and the important role it has played in Australia's battle with COVID-19.

 At the beginning of 2020, Coviu consisted of 7 employees, including myself and my co-founder, Nathan Oehlman.
 We were steadily growing and Coviu was doing 400 calls per day, a number that we were proud of at that time.
 We were welcoming a handful of new customers per week and were happily spending our time personally onboarding and educating them on the benefits of telehealth.

-Prior to lockdowns, Coviu also signed an agreement with the Australian federal government’s Healthdirect, to power their video call service which was made available free of charge to all primary care providers during the pandemic.
-Healthdirect video call service, along with the Coviu platform has been instrumental in supporting clinicians in the past two years.
+Prior to lockdowns, Coviu also signed an agreement with the federal government’s Healthdirect, to power their video call service which was made available free of charge to all GPs in Australia during the pandemic.
+Healthdirect video call service, along with the Coviu platform have been instrumental in supporting clinicians in the past two years.

 The Initial Lockdowns

 When lockdowns were announced on the 16th of March 2020 in Australia, a major shift took place as clinicians came to a realisation that they needed to find a way to continue providing care to their clients and patients.
 Clinicians scrambled to pick up telehealth, a model of care that was new for most.
 They not only needed support with utilising the new technology, but many were also looking for professional support to understand how best make use of telehealth in their respective fields to deliver the best outcomes for their patients and clients that would be comparable to in-person care.